 LAND USE AND/OR DEVELOPMENT REQUIRING ADVERTISEMENT EXEMPTED SIGN TYPE AND NUMBER (includes the change of posters on poster signs and applies to non-illuminated signs unless otherwise stated) MAXIMUM AREA OF EXEMPTED SIGN DWELLINGS One professional name-plate as appropriate.
 0.2m 2 HOME OCCUPATION One advertisement describing the nature of the home occupation.
-0.2m 2 PUBLIC PLACES AND RESERVES (a) Advertisement signs (illuminated and non-illuminated) relating to the functions of government, a public authority or a local government, excluding those of a promotional nature constructed or exhibited by or on behalf of any such body; and Not applicable (b) Advertisement signs (illuminated and non-illuminated) required for the management or control of traffic on any public road, car park, cycleway, railway, or waterway where such advertisement has been constructed or exhibited by or at the direction of a government department, public authority, or a local government; and Not applicable (c) Advertisement signs (illuminated or non-illuminated) required to be exhibited by or pursuant to any statute or regulation or the like made pursuant to powers contained within a Statute provided that any such advertisement is constructed and/or exhibited strictly in accordance with the requirements specified herein.
+0.2m 2 PUBLIC PLACES AND RESERVES (a) Advertisement signs (illuminated and non- illuminated) relating to the functions of government, a public authority or local Government of a municipality, excluding those of a promotional nature constructed or exhibited by or on behalf of any such body; and Not applicable (b) Advertisement signs (illuminated and non-illuminated) required for the management or control of traffic on any public road, car park, cycleway, railway, or waterway where such advertisement has been constructed or exhibited by or at the direction of a government department, public authority, or the local Government of a municipality; and Not applicable (c) Advertisement signs (illuminated or non- illuminated) required to be exhibited by or pursuant to any statute or regulation or the like made pursuant to powers contained within a Statute provided that any such advertisement is constructed and/or exhibited strictly in accordance with the requirements specified herein.
 Not applicable (d) Advertisement signs (illuminated or non- illuminated) to promote a significant project and/or public work undertaken by the City of Belmont.
 15m 2 RAILWAY PROPERTY AND RESERVES Advertisement signs exhibited on such land provided that each such advertisement is directed only at persons at or upon a railway station.
 No sign shall exceed 2m 2 in area ADVERTISEMENTS WITHIN BUILDINGS All advertisements placed or displayed within buildings which cannot ordinarily be seen by a person outside of those buildings.
-Not applicable BUILDING CONSTRUCTION SITES (ADVERTISEMENT SIGNS DISPLAYED ONLY FOR THE DURATION OF THE CONSTRUCTION AS FOLLOWS): (i) Dwellings One advertisement per street frontage containing details of the project and professional consultants and the contractors undertaking the construction work.
-2m 2 (ii) Multiple dwellings, shops, commercial and industrial projects One sign as for i) above.
-5m 2 (iii) Large development/re-development projects involving shopping centres, offices, or other
+Not applicable BUILDING CONSTRUCTION SITES (ADVERTISEMENT SIGNS DISPLAYED ONLY FOR THE DURATION OF THE CONSTRUCTION AS (i) Dwellings One advertisement per street frontage containing details of the project and professional consultants and the contractors undertaking the construction work.
+2m 2 FOLLOWS): (ii) Multiple dwellings, shops, commercial and industrial projects One sign as for i) above.
+5m 2